top of page

 Think of dog training as a diet: restrictive, over structured and prone to failure in the long run.
 I mean who has time for a 45 minute walk everyday with their new dog, along with 15 minutes twice a day for "training" (whatever that means).

-Now when I'm in a training session, and I start helping my clients put the pieces of the PAW Method together, they can always rattle off what they do (or should be doing) for physical activity with their dog.
-But I'd say only 15% of my clients have a grasp of a dog's need for mental work.
+When I'm in a training session, my clients can usually list what they do (or should be doing) for their dog's physical activity.
+But only about 15% of my clients grasp the importance of a dog's need for mental work

 Dog's aren't just automated robots; they need problems to fix to keep their minds sharp and active.